-John Lennon was a musical pioneer.
-Along with his bandmates, he swept the UK into "Beatlemania" before taking America by storm.
-He introduced millions of people to the new sound and attitude of rock ‘n’ roll.
+On December 8, 1980, John Lennon was killed outside his home in New York City.
+A musical pioneer, Lennon and his former bandmates the Beatles had introduced millions of people to the new sound and attitude of rock ‘n’ roll.

-Lennon and McCartney would quickly become one of the most successful songwriting teams in history, penning about 180 songs together – the majority of the Beatles catalog.
-By 1963, Beatlemania had consumed the UK, and a year later, the Beatles invaded America.
-The Beatles are widely credited with revolutinizing the sound and style of rock ‘n’ roll music and pushing the boundaries of musical creativity.
+Lennon and McCartney quickly became one of the most successful songwriting teams in history, penning about 180 songs together – most of The Beatles’s catalog.
+By 1963, Beatlemania had consumed the UK, and a year later, The Beatles invaded America.
+The Beatles recorded 22 number one hits from 1963 to 1969.
+In an eight-year run, the band released thirteen albums.
+The Beatles are widely credited with revolutionizing the sound and style of rock ‘n’ roll music and pushing the boundaries of musical creativity.

-Lennon was part of the most successful band in history.
-Over the course of his 23-year career, he had 25 number one singles in the US.
+Over the course of his 23-year career, Lennon had 25 number one singles in the US.
 Fittingly, Lennon received a number of honors, including his posthumous induction into the Songwriters and Rock ‘n’ Roll Halls of Fame.
-Today, he is remembered as a rock icon and one of the gretest singers of all time.
+Today, he is remembered as a rock icon and one of the greatest singers of all time.